Jeremy Pena Player Props: Astros vs. Blue Jays

 Jeremy Pena At The Plate

-- Pena is batting .217 with six doubles, two home runs and four walks.
+- Pena is hitting .205 with six doubles, two home runs and four walks.

-- He has hit a home run in two of 17 games played this season, and in 2.6% of his plate appearances.
+- He has hit a long ball in two of 18 games played this season, and in 2.5% of his plate appearances.

-- Pena has driven home a run in six games this year (35.3%), including more than one RBI in 17.6% of his games.
+- In 33.3% of his games this season, Pena has had at least one RBI.
+He's picked up more than one in 16.7%.

-- In 11 of 17 games this season, he has scored, including multiple runs once.
+- He has scored at least one run 11 times this season (61.1%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.